- Home

 Fees

-Fee Calculation (if higher than Minimum): $50 + Construction Cost x 0.008 + $85 (M-NCPPC).
+Fee Calculation (if higher than Minimum): view the DPIE Fee Schedule.
 All permitting fees are assessed an additional five percent (5%) Technology Fee.
 Fees are subject to change based on County codes.

 Following agencies' approval of plans/drawings and payment of fees, a permit is issued.
 A permit may be revoked if issued in error.
 A permit may be void if construction has not started, has been suspended or discontinued.

 Modifications to the permit, plans, or drawing require a Permit Revision.
-Permit Revision applications cannot be entered online.
-The revised application, plans and drawings must be submitted in the Permits Center, using the following two forms:
+Permit Revision applications can be entered online.
+Send a revision request to eplan@co.pg.md.us via a Word document or PDF.

 If approved, permits that expire or require more time to complete, may be renewed or extended by using the following form.